learndeena/yt-devops-project/readme.md

-# Hello World Im Deenadayalan not the smart worker
+# Hello fellas I'm Deenadayalan not the smart worker